sevalomov/woocommerce-wishlist/README.txt

+How to Create Your Own AJAX WooCommerce Wishlist Plugin in Popup Window

 A simple ajax plugin for wukomers wishlists.
 I'm not an expert in PHP only modifying and finishing off a ready-made plugin.

 You can get acquainted with the plugin in full on the website: